SABS-R3/software-engineering-day2/_episodes/12-scientific-numpy.md

 ~~~
 {: .output}

 These are known as 'vectorised' operations, and are very fast.
-We'll be looking at making use of these in more detail next week when we look at optimisation.

 But for now, let's take a brief look at a basic example that demonstrates the performance of NumPy over Python lists.
 First, using Python lists we can do the following, that creates a 2D list of size 10000x10000, sets all elements to zero, then adds 10 to all those elements:

 ~~~
-%%timeit
 nested_list = [[0 for _ in range(10000)] for _ in range(10000)]
 nested_list = [[x+10 for x in column] for column in nested_list]
 ~~~
 {: .language-python}

-Here, we use `%timeit` magic to run this cell a number of times and display an average time for how long it took to run.
-More [information on timeit](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-timeit) is available.

 That took a while!
 In NumPy we replicate this by doing:

 ~~~
-%%timeit
 import numpy as np
-array = np.zeros((10000, 10000))
+array = np.zeros((50000, 50000))
 array = array + 10
 ~~~
 {: .language-python}